Skip to content

 Getting Started with the Command Line and Python/R

-Along with the Cirro web application, there is also an auxillary interface that you can use to interact with your data.
+Along with the Cirro web application, there is also an auxiliary interface that you can use to interact with your data.
 The cirro package can be used either through the command line (as a command-line interface or CLI) or in a Python or R session.
 This package can be used to upload, download, and read your datasets into Jupyter Notebooks for performing additional analysis.

 Common Tasks